 Note: The film Jaws was based on Peter Benchley’s 1974 novel of the same name.

-After re-watching Steven Spielberg’s Jaws (1975), I realised that forty-four years and all the films made since have done nothing to remove it from its position at the top of the food chain.
+After re-watching Steven Spielberg’s Jaws (1975), I realised that forty-four years have done nothing to remove it from its position at the top of the food chain.

 Due to the island’s economic reliance on tourism, the mayor (Murray Hamilton) refuses to close the beaches despite multiple shark attacks and subsequent appeals.